take action: winnipeg sewage

 We need your help.

 Manitoba Environment and Climate Change’s Environmental Approvals Branch is currently reviewing the City of Winnipeg’s proposed timeline for biological nutrient removal (BNR) at the North End Water Pollution Control Centre (NEWPCC), the city’s largest sewage treatment plant.
+(Update: In a July 15 letter, provincial regulators rejected city’s request for a deadline extension to 2032 for NEWPCC upgrades.
+Read our response on our website.)

 This is a critical opportunity for lake-lovers to speak up for the health of Lake Winnipeg by demanding accelerated phosphorus compliance at NEWPCC.
 (Read our latest news post to learn more.)